Menstrual cup donations

 For every menstrual cup that you purchase on our website, we donate one to a person in India who doesn’t have access to safe and high quality period care.
 All our donations are accompanied by education sessions about menstrual health, and extensive training on how to use the Asan cup.

 We work closely with rural communities to ensure that they have a comfortable experience using the cup and have access to the resources and support that they may need for a safe and worry-free period.

 what is wrong with home-made period solutions such as cloth rags?

-why is the asan menstrual cup the best solution for those who suffer from period poverty?
+why is the asan menstrual cup the best solution for those who experience period poverty?

-Our donation users describe the Asan menstrual cups as a truly life-changing gift.
+Our rural users describe the Asan menstrual cups as a truly life-changing gift.
 In their own words, here are some reasons why they love the cup: